 ID Opened Title (Policies) Hazard(s) Controls in Place Executive Lead 1199 Inability to deploy a flexible CCU workforce across the green and amber pathways which are split across two areas in QVH.
 Potential for there being insufficient trained staff to care for a critical care patient□ potential for cases to be cancelled Possible reputational damage due to being unable to cover amber pathway and patients being refused.
 Stress to workforce endeavoring to cover at very short notice.
-Staff reluctance to cover Refusal of admissions when staffing unsafe Nicola Reeves 1198 09/03/2021 Medical Workforce Sleep Unit Risk to long-term stability of diagnosis and prescribing for patients in Sleep Unit due to age profile >60 years and retired status of majority of existing substantive medical workforce.
-Requires succession planning.□ Current Workforce <60 years old/not retired: 1 PA - respiratory and sleep disordered breathing - locum/bank 8 PA - Associate Specialist Registrar sleep disordered breathing and sleep - bank/locum >2 years.
+Staff reluctance to cover □ Refusal of admissions when staffing unsafe Nicola Reeves 1198 09/03/2021 Medical Workforce Sleep Unit Risk to long-term stability of diagnosis and prescribing for patients in Sleep Unit due to age profile >60 years and retired status of majority of existing substantive medical workforce.
+Requires succession planning.
+Current Workforce <60 years old/not retired: 1 PA - respiratory and sleep disordered breathing - locum/bank 8 PA - Associate Specialist Registrar sleep disordered breathing and sleep - bank/locum >2 years.
 Succession/strategy planning underway.
-Keith Altman

-ID Opened Title (Policies) Hazard(s) Controls in Place Executive Lead 1192 09/10/2020 services due to vacancies, Delays to indirect clinical services (e.g. updating policies / guidelines / audit/ training) Unable to move forward with non- clinical initiatives e.g compliance with falsified medicines directive, EPMA introduction Delays in projects e.g. EPMA and supporting new services Pharmacist vacancy rate increasing and inability to recruit Loss of long established staff Unable to support any new work elsewhere in Trust All technical staff in post apart from 0.2WTE band 2 assistant.
-Vacancy money used for bank staff.□ Pharmacy clerk new to post but is progressing well.□ Pharmacist assistants have completed apprenticeship and could dispense if needed to help reduce pharmacist to cover technicians.□ Long term locum in post along with part-time bank pharmacists□ Chief Pharmacist working addition bank hours.□ Retired bank technician helping cover some vacancies and leave.
-Medicines management technician working on wards supporting pharmacist when possible.□ Recruited new bank pharmacist who can work 1 day a week□ Direct clinical work a priority.□ Second locum pharmacist in place and working well covering wards and dispensary □ Abigail Jago
+Keith Altman ecutive Lead Delays to indirect clinical services (e.g. services due to vacancies, sickness and covid vulnerable pharmacist Delays to indirect clinical services (e.g. updating policies / guidelines / audit/ training) □ Unable to move forward with non-clinical initiatives e.g. compliance with falsified medicines directive, EPMA introduction □ □ Delays in projects e.g. EPMA and supporting new services □ Pharmacist vacancy rate increasing and inability to recruit □ □ Unable to support any new work elsewhere in Trust Delays in projects e.g. EPMA and supporting new services □ Pharmacist vacancy rate increasing and inability to recruit □ □ Unable to support any new work elsewhere in Trust Delays in projects e.g. EPMA and supporting new services □ Pharmacist vacancy rate increasing and inability to recruit □ □ Unable to support any new work elsewhere in Trust Delays in projects e.g. EPMA and supporting new services □ Pharmacist vacancy rate increasing and inability to recruit □ □ Unable to support any new work elsewhere in Trust Delays in projects e.g. EPMA and supporting elays in projects •

-ID Opened Title (Policies) Hazard(s) Controls in Place Executive Lead 1189 Workforce succession planning: radiology - 50% of the workforce at / approaching retirement age□ - difficulties recruiting: Lack of ultrasound / radiographer/Radiologist workforce nationally□ - multiple failed recruitment drives previously and currently -Bank staff/ agency □ Abigail Jago
+ID Opened Title (Policies) Hazard(s) Controls in Place Executive Lead 1189 08/12/2020 Workforce succession planning: - 50% of the workforce at / approaching retirement age □ - difficulties recruiting: Lack of ultrasound / radiographer/Radiologist workforce nationally □ - multiple failed recruitment drives previously and currently Abigail Jago

-ID Opened Title (Policies) Hazard(s) Controls in Place Executive Lead 1164 26/03/2021 Repeat prescriptions in Sleep Services prescriptions including Controlled Drugs (without seeing patient)on a Attempting to set up shared care agreement which has been on- going for 3 years Working with Pharmacy to develop a 'monitoring pharmacist' for repeat prescriptions Request patient inform us in a timely manner of requests for repeat prescriptions Business Case in planning for dedicated pharmacist in Sleep Abigail Jago
+ID Opened Title (Policies) Hazard(s) Controls in Place Executive Lead 1164 26/03/2021 Repeat prescriptions in Sleep Services increase, having to complete prescriptions including Controlled Drugs (without seeing patient)on a monthly basis for patients requiring off licence medication GP's refuse to prescribe.
+Sometimes the consultants are not present to carry out these Attempting to set up shared care agreement which has been ongoing for 3 years Working with Pharmacy to develop a 'monitoring pharmacist' for repeat prescriptions Request patient inform us in a timely manner of requests for repeat prescriptions Business Case in planning for dedicated pharmacist in Sleep Abigail Jago

-ID Opened Title (Policies) Hazard(s) Controls in Place Executive Lead 1163 06/11/2019 Inadequate Consultant radiologist cover As of the beginning of December, there will be 1 radiologist covering the entire department for both on-call and business as usual work□ There will be no radiologist cover for MSK/Neuro CT/MRI□ OOH is a patient and staff safety risk as 1 consultant cannot cover on-call alone outsourcing CT/MRI for neuro/MSK□ Agency Reporting radiographer to report chest imaging□ Bank MSK sonographer to aid service provision□ OOH remains the largest risk Abigail Jago
+ID Opened Title (Policies) Hazard(s) Controls in Place Executive Lead 116 06/11/2019 Inadequate Consultant radiologist cover - As of the beginning of December, there will be 1 radiologist covering the entire department for both on-call and business as usual work□ - There will be no radiologist cover for MSK/Neuro CT/MRI□ - OOH is a patient and staff safety risk as 1 consultant cannot cover on-call alone - outsourcing CT/MRI for neuro/MSK□ - Agency Reporting radiographer to report chest imaging□ - Bank MSK sonographer to aid service provision□ □ OOH remains the largest risk Abigail Jago